 What is the minimum age to climb Kilimanjaro?

 The minimum age to climb Kilimanjaro is 10 years or older, however, it is possible to get special permission from the Tanzanian government to take children younger than 10 years old on a Kilimanjaro expedition.
+Read more about the youngest people to climb Kilimanjaro.

 Do you recommend going on safari before or after hiking Kilimanjaro?